testing-library/native-testing-library-docs/docs/setup.md

-It's often useful to define a custom render method that includes things like global context providers, data stores, etc. To make this available globally, one approach is to define a utility file that re-exports everything from RNTL.
+It's often useful to define a custom render method that includes things like global context providers, data stores, etc. To make this available globally, one approach is to define a utility file that re-exports everything from this library.
 You can replace `@testing-library/react-native` with this file in all your imports.
 See [below](#configuring-jest-with-test-utils) for a way to make your test util file accessible without using relative paths.